You’re talking, but nobody’s listening. You feel like the teacher in that Snoopy cartoon. Waaa -waaa-waaa-waaa-waaa.

 Use simple words that invite action.
-The more specific, concrete and actionable, the better:
+The more specific, concrete, and actionable, the better:

 - “It’s time for dinner.
 Take my hand and we can walk to the table.
-We can play with the Legos when we are done.”
+We can play with Legos when we are done.”

-Paint an inviting picture for your child, one they see themselves doing in their head and avoid the trap of telling them exactly what you do NOT want them to do.
+Paint an inviting picture for your child, one they see themselves doing in their head, and avoid the trap of telling them exactly what you do NOT want them to do.

-- “Bye bye Legos.
-We’ll see you after dinner” for the 2-3 year-old.
+- “Bye-bye Legos.
+We’ll see you after dinner” for the 2-3-year-old.

 - “Let’s hit the pause button (as you hit an imaginary pause button and invite them to do so as well) and we’ll come back to these Legos after dinner.”
-For the 4-5 year-old.
+For the 4-5-year-old.

 - “Time for dinner, let’s go.
-What will you eat first?” or any number of other enrolling question you think of to get your 5+ older child thinking about the action you are asking of them.
+What will you eat first?” or any number of other enrolling questions you think of to get your 5+ older child thinking about the action you are asking of them.